The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 There are a growing number of organisations around the world that offer ACA training including accountancy practices, businesses, industry and government.
 Any organisation that offers ACA training opportunities will have met strict training criteria and will be authorised by ICAEW to train ACA students.
 This helps ensure support for our students wherever they train around the world.

 Our careers site offers you support and advice on how to make the step from university to ACA training and beyond, explains your options and allows you to search for ACA training opportunities.

 The full ACA programme is available in Mauritius.
-It combines four essential elements: exams, technical work experience, initial professional development and structured training in ethics.
+It combines four essential elements: exams, practical work experience, professional development and ethics and professional skepticism.
 Together, these four elements give you the expertise and added-value skills that help define a chartered accountant.
 You must successfully complete all four elements to qualify as an ACA and become a member of ICAEW.

 You will need to register with ICAEW as an ACA student.
 There is a fee is register with ICAEW.